republic-of-almost/mono/lib/nil/include/nil/resource/readme.md

-# Nil Data
+# Nil Resource

-These types of data can be attached to nodes.
+Resources unlike data are not attached to nodes.
+Typically these represent assests.

 ## POD Types